TheOneAndOnlyCaleb/BreadStrap/README.md

 ## ⚠️ Disclaimer

 *Breadstrap is a third-party utility.
 While FFlag editing is generally considered safe for performance tuning, use it at your own risk.
-This project is not affiliated with, maintained, authorized, endorsed, or sponsored by Roblox Corp.*
+This project is not affiliated with, maintained, authorized, endorsed, or sponsored by Roblox Corp.
+Also, its compiled with Nuitka and includes PyMem for the injection process to inject FFlags to roblox, The warnings may seem bad but i guarantee this is safe*